tayyabtariq50/google-map-cluster/README.md

 - MVP Design Architecture + RX sample project was not coded due lack of time.
 - Volley for api request.
 - Data Fetch from Myscrap Api.
-- Screen Orientation (Screen rotate) was not handled.

 ## Screenshots